chapel-lang/chapel/doc/rst/tools/mason/mason.rst

 At this point, everything should be good to go!
 Time to run the program.

-After double-checking that you are in the top-level directory of the mason project that you've been working in, now we can install our dependency and build our program with the command:
+After double-checking that you are in the top-level directory of the mason project that you've been working in (named ``HelloWorld/`` in this tutorial), now we can install our dependency and build our program with the command:

 .. code-block:: sh